RoyalPineapple/iOSAccessibilityPathBug/FEEDBACK.md

 ## Workaround

-Copy the path before conversion to create a new path object, which resets the internal counter:
+Copy the path before conversion to create a new path object:

 ```swift
 override var accessibilityPath: UIBezierPath? {